-Gre Green Bond criteria - The object fulfills one of the following criteria: Residential Single-Family and Multi-Family Climate Bonds New Construction or Existing Buildings 1) Energy standard or year of construction is equal or newer based on CBI's low carbon buildings criteria in compliance with CBI's established residential market proxy for Poland New buildings complying with Technical Note 2017 or later by year of construction are automatically eligible for qualification for bonds where the mid-point of the bond term is no later than 2025.
-Initiative Existing Buildings 2) Property upgrade in compliance with CBI's established residential property upgrade methodology Major renovation with an improvement in the CO2 emissions figure from EPC from before and after the retrofit, based on tenor of bond, which meet the requirement of Technical Note 2014 (issued after July 2015).
+Green Bond criteria - The object fulfills one of the following criteria: et fulfills one of the following criteria: Residential Single-Family1 and Multi-Family2 Climate Bonds Initiative New Construction or Existing Buildings 1) Energy standard or year of construction is equal or newer based on CBI's low carbon buildings criteria in compliance with CBI's established residential market proxy for Poland New buildings complying with Technical Note 2017 or later by year of construction are automatically eligible for qualification for bonds where the mid-point of the bond term is no later than 2025.
+Existing Buildings 2) Property upgrade in compliance with CBI's established residential property upgrade methodology Major renovation with an improvement in the CO2 emissions figure from EPC from before and after the retrofit, based on tenor of bond, which meet the requirement of Technical Note 2014 (issued after July 2015).
 Minimum improvement in carbon emissions ≥ 30% Term 1-5 years: 30% improvement Term 5-30 years: 30%-50% linear improvement Term ≥ 30 years: 50% improvement